prototypefund/Digital_Bargeld-docs/index.rst

 Cryptography is used to ensure that none of the participants can defraud the others without being detected immediately; however, in practice a fradulent Exchange might go bankrupt instead of paying the Merchants and thus the Exchange will need to be audited regularly like any other banking institution.

 The system will be based on free software and open protocols.

-In this document, we describe the REST-based API of the Exchange, which is at the heart of the system.
+In this document, we describe the REST-based APIs between the various components, as well as the internal architecture of key components.
+However, you do not have to re-implement these APIs to use Taler: the project includes free software reference implementations of the various components.

 -----------------